Things to do in & around Iasi

 1. Visit the impressive Palace of Culture Iasi

-The Palace of Culture is an iconic building and it was partly built on the ruins of the medieval Royal Court of Moldavia.
+The Palace of Culture is the most iconic building of Iasi, and it was partly built on the ruins of the medieval Royal Court of Moldavia.
 Its style resembles the one of the Palace of Justice in Paris, and it features a stunning clock tower.
-It also holds four museums, which are the Art Museum, Moldavia’s History Museum, the Ethnographic Museum of Moldavia and the Science and Technology Museum.
+The Palace of Culture houses the Moldova National Museum Complex, which has 4 wonderful museums: the Art Museum, Moldavia’s History Museum, the Ethnographic Museum of Moldavia and the Science and Technology Museum.

-Tip: I recommend you to take a moment and rest on the bench near the church after you walk out.
+Tip: We recommend taking a couple of moments to rest on the bench near the church after you walk out.
 The atmosphere is so peaceful that you can’t even tell that you’re only a couple of feet away from the main boulevard.
-Besides that, you can see in the churchyard the building with the Gothic Hall, the old “Schola Basiliani”.

 3. Enjoy a play at the “Vasile Alecsandri” National Theatre

-Known as the first National Theatre in Romania, it shelters true monuments of art: the Painted Curtain by the Viennese master M. Lenz, the Iron curtain painted by Al. Goltz with ornamental motifs symmetrically arranged tightly separated from the restroom scene, and the painted ceiling by Al. Goltz.
+Known as the first National Theatre in Romania, the “Vasile Alecsandri” National Theatre shelters some true monuments of art: the painted curtain by the Viennese master M. Lenz, the iron curtain painted by Al. Goltz with ornamental motifs symmetrically arranged tightly separated from the restroom scene, and the painted ceiling by Al. Goltz.
 Numerous performances known worldwide have been staged here.

 Tip: Currently, the building also houses the Opera House, so you can enjoy an evening with harmonious rhythms instead.

-4. Taste the local wine at the Olteanu Family wine cellars
+4. Taste the local wine at the Gramma Wine Cellars

 Want to soak up the atmosphere of the city?
 We have just the perfect spot for you.
-The relay platform offers a stunning view over the city of Iasi and it can be enjoyed at any time of the day.
+The Bucium relay platform offers a stunning view over the city of Iasi and it can be enjoyed at any time of the day, or even during the night.

 Tip: In the summer, you can perform all kind of recreational activities, have a picnic or even camp overnight.